List of Charmed characters: Phoebe Halliwell

-Phoebe Halliwell (played by Alyssa Milano) is the third oldest sister who initially receives the power of premonition, which enables her to see into the past or the future.
+Phoebe Halliwell (played by Alyssa Milano) is the third sister who initially receives the power of premonition, which enables her to see into the past or the future.
 To make up for initially receiving a passive power, Phoebe develops martial arts skills to better assist her sisters when fighting evil.
 As the series progresses, she also gains the active powers of levitation and empathy and her premonitions become more powerful, enabling her to communicate with people in the future and share with other people.
 Phoebe starts out as the youngest and most rebellious of the sisters.
 Because of her free-spirited nature, she often comes into major conflicts with Prue but the two eventually mend their relationship.
 She later becomes the middle sister after Prue dies and the series introduces their younger half-sister Paige.
 One of the recurring struggles for Phoebe is her attempt to find a career and true love.
-In the final season she falls in love and marries Coop, a cupid that was initially sent to her to find love.
+In the final season she falls in love and marries Coop, a cupid that was initially sent to restore her faith in love and to find love.